Fastcode/VisualMesh/readme/inference.md

 They both can be used with engines in the same way, and if using `visualmesh::VisualMesh` it will select the closest matching height for the Hoc used.

 It is created via a template `visualmesh::Mesh<Scalar, Model>` where the Scalar is the datatype that the mesh will be created with (for example `float` or `double`).
-The model is the exact visual mesh generation model that will be used.
+The model is the specific visual mesh generation model that will be used.
-For example the
+For example `visualmesh::model::Ring6` would select the six neighbour ring model.
 You can find more about the models that are available and their advantages and disadvantages [here](flavour/projection.md).
 Make sure that you use the same model that you trained the network for.
 It is often advantageous to create the Mesh object using double precision, and then convert it to single precision float.